dotcomxtreme/streaming-guides/WS.md

 The message schema for level 1 orderbook data is defined in [Orderbook top of book data format](WS_TOB_format.md).

+On initial subscription the current best bid and best ask values will be received.
+Should one or both sides be missing, an [Orderbook top of book no data format](WS_TOB_format.md) message will be received.

 ## Level 2 orderbook channel